mcpenguin/pmc-website/README.md

 including the problem content, solution(s) and any additional notes.
 Since the content is written in Markdown, it makes it easy to preview and modify how the content will look like.

+You can find a guide for the basic syntax of Markdown [here](https://www.markdownguide.org/basic-syntax/).

 However, note that
 - embedded images are currently not supported; and
-- you can use the syntax !!...text...!! for spoiler tags.
+- you can use the syntax !!...text...!! for spoiler tags, although note that the '!!' must be inline with the text.
+(You can refer to the POWs I have done for reference.);

 For examples, you can refer to the other POWs in the other ```pow-X``` folders.
-In addition, if so desired, you can also edit the content in thw ```content.md``` files.
+In addition, if so desired, you can also edit the content in the ```content.md``` files.

 #### Adding a POW cover image
 Before we can "push" our POW to the website, you need to add a 'cover' image for the POW that will be